opendocsg/slw-judgments-backfill/2011_SGCA_62/report.md

  (b) the Appellant had taken opposite positions on different times with equal conviction.

 110    We respectfully differ from the Judge with regard to this aspect of his decision.
 The draconian power of the court to strike out a claim at the interlocutory stage under limb (a) of Order 18 Rule 19(1) can only be exercised when it is patently clear that there is no reasonable cause of action on the face of the pleadings.
 The mere fact that a case is weak and not likely to succeed is not a valid ground for striking out a claim under this ground.
-In the Singapore High Court decision of _Active Timber Agencies Pte Ltd v Allen & Gledhill_ [1995] 3 SLR(R) 334, M P H Rubin J held (at [13]) that:
+In the Singapore High Court decision of _Active Timber Agencies Pte Ltd v Allen & Gledhill_ <span class="citation">[1995] 3 SLR(R) 334</span>, M P H Rubin J held (at [13]) that:

  ...
 On the subject of reasonable cause of action, cases annotated in the Supreme Court Practice 1995 (see para 18/19/11) support the view that a reasonable cause of action means a cause of action with some prospect of success when only the allegations in the pleadings are considered ( per Lord Pearson in Drummond-Jackson v British Medical Association [1970] 1 All ER 1094 (CA)).
 Another principle enunciated by the courts over the years underpins the proposition that so long as the statement of claim or the particulars disclose some cause of action or raise some question to be decided by a judge or a jury, the mere fact that the case is weak and not likely to succeed, is no ground for striking it out.
 The central point which seems to emerge in all the decided cases is that the object of the rule is to stop cases which ought not to be launched cases which are obviously unsustainable or patently frivolous or vexatious (see the observations of Lindley LJ in Attorney General of the Duchy of Lancaster v London And North Western Railway Company [1892] 3 Ch 274 at 277). [emphasis added]

-111    The above principles were cited with approval by this court in _The “Tokai Maru”_ [1998] 2 SLR(R) 646.
+111    The above principles were cited with approval by this court in _The “Tokai Maru”_ <span class="citation">[1998] 2 SLR(R) 646</span>.
 Although that case involved an application to strike out a defence, the principles enunciated by this court are equally applicable to a statement of claim as well.
 It was held (at [44]) that:

  ...The hearing of the application should not therefore involve a minute examination of the documents or the facts of the case in order to see whether there is a reasonable defence.
 To do that is to usurp the position of the trial judge and the result is a trial in chambers, on affidavits only, without discovery and without oral evidence tested by cross-examination in the ordinary way (see Wenlock v Moloney [1965] 2 All ER 871). ... [emphasis added]